Read about the JACK Quartet's Human Subjects Creative Fellowships Initiative project:

 ABOUT THE PROJECT

-The JACK Quartet’s previous collaborations with UW faculty in DXARTS and Music Composition have lead to highly successful concerts and CD recordings.
-During this extended residency, the JACK (Austin Wulliman, Chris Otto, John Richards, Jay Campbell) will collaborate again with composers Juan Pampin and Richard Karpen, along with several neuroscientists and a team of research staff from DXARTS and Music.
-This project focuses on the exploration of brain and nervous system sensing methodologies as extensions to master musicians' performance practice using traditional instruments.
-Portable EEG and wearable muscle neuron sensors make it possible to consider much more complex integrations of brain and body signals into the domains of artistic performance.
+The JACK Quartet’s collaborations with UW faculty in DXARTS and Music Composition have lead to highly successful concerts and CD recordings.
+During its extended residency, the JACK (Austin Wulliman, Chris Otto, John Richards, Jay Campbell) collaborated with composers Juan Pampin and Richard Karpen, along with several neuroscientists and a team of research staff from DXARTS and Music.
+The project focused on the exploration of brain and nervous system sensing methodologies as extensions to master musicians' performance practice using traditional instruments.
+Portable EEG and wearable muscle neuron sensors made it possible to consider much more complex integrations of brain and body signals into the domains of artistic performance.